peteamiri/Tutorials/SalesForce/CertNote2.md

 o   Custom links display on detail pages in a predefined section; hyperlink formula fields can display on a detail page wherever you specify. o   Using custom links, you can specify display properties such as window position and opening in a separate popup position; hyperlink formula fields open in a new browser window by default or you can specify a different target window or frame. o   Your formulas can reference custom links.
-Before deleting a custom link, make sure it is not referenced in a formula field. o   Hyperlink formula fields that contain relative URLs to Salesforce pages, such as /rpt/reportwizard.jsp, can be added to list views, reports, and related lists.
+Before deleting a custom link, make sure it is not referenced in a formula field. o   Hyperlink formula fields that contain relative URLs to SalesForce pages, such as /rpt/reportwizard.jsp, can be added to list views, reports, and related lists.
 However, use a complete URL, including the server name and https://, in your hyperlink formula before adding it to a search layout.
 Note that formula fields are not available in search result layouts. o   The output of your formula must be less than 19 digits

 Cross Object formulas: Are formulas that span two or more objects by referencing merge fields from related records.
-This means formulas on Review object can access fields on Job Application object and formulas on the Job Application object can access fields on both Position and Candidate objects. o   Cross-object formulas that reference currency fields convert the value to the currency of the record that contains the formula. o   Salesforce allows a maximum of ten (10) unique relationships per object in cross-object formulas.
+This means formulas on Review object can access fields on Job Application object and formulas on the Job Application object can access fields on both Position and Candidate objects. o   Cross-object formulas that reference currency fields convert the value to the currency of the record that contains the formula. o   SalesForce allows a maximum of ten (10) unique relationships per object in cross-object formulas.
 The limit is cumulative across all formula fields, rules, and lookup filters.
 For example, if two different formulas on opportunities reference two different fields of an associated account, only one unique relationship exists (from opportunities to accounts). o   You cannot reference cross-object formulas in roll-up summary fields. o   In cross-object formulas, you cannot reference merge fields for objects related to activities.
 For example, merge fields for contacts and accounts are not available in task and event formulas. o   In cross-object formulas, you cannot reference record owner merge fields for any object.
 For example, the opportunity owner's Role merge field is not available in opportunity formulas.